Last Updated 14/09/2022.

 The rickety boat added to the adventurous feel!

 Learn more about whale watching off Mirissa, Sri Lanka in our post.
+My husband has also swum with minke whales on a liveaboard dive trip, but that one isn’t really kid-friendly.

 Explore Ancient History